xiaotaichai/xiaotaichai/content/home/project.md

 [**Early Bird Consulting**](https://earlybirdconsulting.weebly.com/operations.html)  (group project)
 Built the student consulting team and the business consulting website.
 Had hands-on consulting experience with Heartfelt Gifts.
 Took charge of operations and process management part of the project.
+For Heartfelt Gifts:
+- Built a database for products’ information.
+- Redesigned chocolate gifts production process to reduce cost.
+- Controlled vendor management process to increase efficiency.
+- Developed feedback system and performance monitoring system.